tobixen/calendar-cli/NEW_CLI.md

 The todo-item added above has both due timestamp and duration set, which is against the RFC.
 It will be converted to dtstart and due before it's pushed to the calendar.

+### Reading the calendar

-To get things out from the calendar, one can use the kal agenda command.
+To get things out from the calendar, one can use the kal agenda command:

 ```
 kal agenda --config-section=private --config-section=work --agenda-days=30 --event-template="{dtstart} {summary} UID={uid}" --todo-template="{due} {summary} UID={uid}"